percona/pmm/source/install/aws.rst

 `Limiting Access to the instance: security group and a key pair <aws.html#run-server-aws-security-group-key-pair>`_
 --------------------------------------------------------------------------------------------------------------------

-In the |gui.security-group| section, which acts like a firewall, you may use the preselected option ``Create new based on seller settings`` to create a security group with recommended settings.
+In the *Security Group* section, which acts like a firewall, you may use the preselected option ``Create new based on seller settings`` to create a security group with recommended settings.
 In the :guilabel:`Key Pair` select an already set up EC2 key pair to limit access to your instance.